How Many Kids Does Tristan Thompson Have?

 While Khloé Kardashian should be basking in the glow of first time motherhood with her NBA-star boo Tristan Thompson, the recent birth of her baby girl happened in the middle of a media firestorm about Thompson.

 Footage of him allegedly cheating on Khloé surfaced days before the couple had their first child together which makes this the second time Thompson has been caught stepping out on a girlfriend while she was expecting.
 The story goes that Tristan started dating Khloé while expecting his first child with his long-term model girlfriend Jordan Craig.
-So in light of this incriminating footage being shared by TMZ and rampant accusations that Thompson cheated on Khloé many times with many different women throughout their relationship, it’s worth asking: exactly how many children does the NBA star have?
+So in light of this footage being shared by TMZ and rampant accusations that Thompson cheated on Khloé many times with many different women throughout their relationship, it’s worth asking: exactly how many children does the NBA star have?

 The answer, surprisingly, is only 2.